acdcjunior/acdcjunior.github.io/_posts/2015-11-19-java-unit-tests-maven-dependencies-junit-hamcrest-mockito.md

 Some possible questions:

 - *"Why `hamcrest-junit` and not `hamcrest-all`?"*
-    - Hamcrest guys have recently changed the way they deal with their packages.
-Their goal was to decouple hamcrest from JUnit.
+    - Hamcrest folks have recently changed the way they handle releases.
+Their goal was to decouple Hamcrest from JUnit.
 The impact in our life is that we now use `hamcrest-junit` instead of `hamcrest-all`.
 See [Hamcrest-JUnit's repo](https://github.com/hamcrest/hamcrest-junit) for more details.

 - [*"Why `mockito-core` and not `mockito-all`?"*](https://code.google.com/p/mockito/wiki/DeclaringMockitoDependency)
     - Basically `mockito-all` is sort of a [*fat jar*](https://www.google.com.br/search?q=fat%20jar), containing all its dependencies (such as Hamcrest), embedded.
 As we want to fine tune its dependencies (that's what the `<exclude>` tag is!), then `-core` is the way to go.